Inside the Eagles' Super Bowl Run: The Stories That Led to Legends

 How.
 Was.
 This.
 Possible?

 These were "normal nerves," he admits.
 "Butterflies."
 A Super Bowl audience glued to your every move will do that.
-But Nick Foles claims he was honestly calm out there going toe-to-toe with Brady.
+But Nick Foles claims he was honestly calm out there trading delirious haymakers with Brady.

 "The big thing that helped me," Foles says, "was knowing that I didn't have to be Superman."